Human Potential Running Series

 Abandoned Drop Bags:

 We will not ship any awards not picked up on race day.
 In most cases, awards are handed to you at the finish line.
 In other cases (Silverheels 100) there is an awards ceremony.
-HPRS is dedicated to bettering our ultra community by hosting events that encourage mingling and partying after the run.
+HPRS is dedicated to bettering our ultra community by hosting events that encourage mingling and partying before and after the run.
 If you are unable to engage in this process, by staying behind to obtain your award, please see us immediately on race day for other options.

 Post-Race Food Policy: